 • Transiting in St Helena

 • If you are coming to St Helena as a visitor, you are allowed to stay for up to six months on a Short Term Entry Permit, issued on arrival.

 • If you want to stay here for longer than six months, you are allowed to stay for up to five years on a Long Term Entry Permit, issued after application.

 Visitors to St Helena are exempt from Entry Permit requirements if they are a dependant of a person who has St Helenian status.
 Supporting documentation may be required by Immigration Officers at immigration control points.

-Passengers and crew of a vessel, where the total number exceeds 20 and that will remain in St Helena for less than 24 hours may be exempt from obtaining an entry permit providing a Landing Permission approved by the Chief Immigration Officer has been obtained.
+Passengers and crew of a vessel, where the total number exceeds 20 and that will remain in St Helena for less than 24 hours may be exempt from obtaining an entry permit providing a Landing Permission approved by the Senior Immigration Officer has been obtained.